frncfmrl/intentional-stance/README.md

+# intentional-stance

-# codes implementing empyrical test for the intentional stance
+Codes implementing empyrical test for the intentional stance